rahul78401/e-commerce-backend/README.md

 - `npx prisma studio` - Open Prisma Studio (database GUI)
 - `npx prisma migrate dev` - Run database migrations

 **Note**: Remember to follow the project's naming conventions - use camelCase for file names and kebab-case for DTO names.
+**Notes**: There will be this comment "// ** Things that need to be discussed: ** //" wherever there are things that need to be disccused.